 If this is the first use of the NPA-NXX, the NPAC SMS sends the subscriptionVersionNewNPA-NXX M-EVENT-REPORT to inform the accepting Local SMSs.
+For the XML interface, NNXN – NewNpaNxxNotification.

 The Local SMS confirms the M-EVENT-REPORT.
+For the XML interface, NOTR –NotificationReply.

 The NPAC SMS sends the subscriptionVersionNew NPA-NXX M-EVENT-REPORT to inform the Current Service Provider SOA.
+For the XML interface, NNXN – NewNpaNxxNotification.

 The SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR –NotificationReply.

 Service Provider NPA-NXX-X Modification by NPAC SMS (previously NNP flow 1.2)